Microeconomics A Simplified Approach

 • The Marginal Revenue curve lies below the demand curve, starting from the same point on the y-axis but declining twice as steeply.

-Figure 11.7 the Monopolist’s Marginal Revenue Curve versus Demand Curve
+Figure 11.7 The Monopolist’s Marginal Revenue Curve versus Demand Curve

 Summary